Michel Henry: The Essence of Manifestation (1963)

-In his fundamental book on The essence of manifestation, the purpose of Michel Henry is to put into light and to understand from a philosophical and phenomenological point of view (and not only from a psychological point of view, which just lacks any “philosophical foundation”) which is “the meaning of the Being of the ego”, that's to say what we understand precisely when we say about ourselves : “me, I”.
-However, the true object of a first and fundamental research is not for Michel Henry the ego himself, but « the Being into and by which the ego can appear to existence and acquire his own Being ».
+In his fundamental book on The essence of manifestation, the purpose of Michel Henry is to put into light and to understand from a philosophical and phenomenological point of view (and not only from a psychological point of view, which just lacks any “philosophical foundation”) which is “the meaning of the Being of the ego”, that's to say what we understand precisely when we say about ourselves: “me, I”.
+However, the true object of first and fundamental research is not for Michel Henry the ego himself, but « the Being into and by which the ego can appear to existence and acquire his own Being ».
 Michel Henry says that first philosophy is identical with a universal ontology, because ontology is the science that studies Being in general, and it is necessarily universal as its object isn't such thing in particular or such kind of things, but what conditions them all equally.

-In his Metaphysical meditations, Descartes has begun a first philosophical research, that's to say free from any prejudice and any historical tradition.
-The ego cogito (or the affirmation “I think, so I am”) is an undeniable evidence or a first truth, so it is for Michel Henry the starting point and the true beginning of knowledge.
+In his Metaphysical meditations, Descartes began a first philosophical research, that's to say free from any prejudice and any historical tradition.
+The ego cogito (or the affirmation “I think, so I am”) is undeniable evidence or a first truth, so it is for Michel Henry the starting point and the true beginning of knowledge.
 The consciousness which manifests itself in the cogito is not only according to Michel Henry a region of Being, but Being itself, the absolute Being or more precisely “the foundation of Being in general”.
-This “absolute ego” is nothing for Michel Henry but the transcendental life itself, considered as the origin of all what is given to consciousness in the transcendence.
+This “absolute ego” is nothing for Michel Henry but the transcendental life itself, considered as the origin of all that is given to consciousness in the transcendence.